Majd96/TechNow/README.md

 ## Features
 - Allows the user to select the tech news website.
-- Displays the tech news for the chosen website
+- Displays the tech articles for the chosen website.
-- Displays the news in two categories the top of articles and the most recently published.
+- Displays the news in two categories the top articles and the most recently published.
 - Navigates to read the article on the original website.
-- Allows the user to save the favorites articles
+- Allows the user to save the favorite articles.
 .
 ## User Interface
 ### The top articles screen